Beam Global Executes Binding L - GuruFocus.com

 About Amiga

 Amiga was founded in 1990, has approximately 210 employees and currently has engineering, product development and manufacturing capabilities which Beam Global believes are ideally suited to manufacture and perfect the Company’s current products for the European market.
-Amiga is one of Europe’s leading manufacturers of streetlights and is strategically positioned to bring Beam Global’s patented EV Standard™ to market both in the European Union (EU) and U.S. We plan to integrate Amiga’s team of qualified engineers with Beam Global’s current team which we expect will provide a valuable enhancement and acceleration of product development cycles and reduce the requirement for Beam Global to add engineering headcount in the U.S. Pending the closing of the transaction, Amiga will be rebranded Beam EU.
+Amiga is one of Europe’s leading manufacturers of streetlights and is strategically positioned to bring Beam Global’s patented EV Standard™ to market both in Europe and the U.S. We plan to integrate Amiga’s team of qualified engineers with Beam Global’s current team which we expect will provide a valuable enhancement and acceleration of product development cycles and reduce the requirement for Beam Global to add engineering headcount in the U.S. Upon the closing of the transaction, Amiga will be rebranded Beam EU.

 According to financial statements provided to Beam Global by Amiga, Amiga generated over EUR 8.5M in revenue in 2022 and had gross profit during that period.
 Beam Global expects the acquisition to be accretive based on a revenue multiple with expected additional operating synergies.

 Since 1990 Amiga has been selling to municipalities, states and commercial customers.
 Amiga’s customer profile is very similar to Beam Global’s current customers and we intend to use Amiga’s existing customer list as an initial prospecting list as we introduce Beam Global’s products to the European market.
-We plan to integrate Amiga’s sales and marketing team with Beam Global’s and the Company intends to add EV charging infrastructure sales expertise in Europe.
+We plan to integrate Amiga’s sales and marketing team with Beam Global’s while adding EV charging infrastructure sales expertise in Europe.

 Strategic Rationale for the Acquisition of Amiga